LevskiWeng/argstream/README.md

 # argstream
-The purpose of this mod of [argstream](http://maverick.inria.fr/Membres/Xavier.Decoret/resources/argstream/index.html) is to extend argstream and support both char and wchar_t string.
+The purpose of this mod of [argstream](http://maverick.inria.fr/Membres/Xavier.Decoret/resources/argstream/index.html) is to extend argstream and support both char and wchar_t string, and add some useful extension such as `argstream::copyrigh()` and `argstream::example()`

 ## Usage